SugarInstant

-SugarInstant (formerly called SugarDVD) is an online adult movie streaming service.
+SugarInstant (formerly called SugarDVD) is an American online adult movie streaming service.
 At one time, it was the largest renter of adult DVDs online.
 Initially, SugarInstant's services were limited to flat-rate membership-based DVD-by-mail, but since its creation in 2002, the company has developed websites in several different areas of the adult industry.
-The company is based in Santa Ana, CA with multiple shipping centers across the United States.
+The company is based in Santa Ana, California, with multiple shipping centers across the United States.

 Services

 SugarInstant offers a subscription-based streaming service, pay-per-view porn videos, and adult DVDs.
-Its video on demand options are available on Roku, PlayStation, Google TV, iPad/iPhone, Android, Xbox, PC and Mac OS.
+Its video on demand options are available on PlayStation, Google TV, iPad/iPhone, Android, Xbox, PC and Mac OS.
 In 2017, Sugar launched a new redesigned website powered by Adult Empire.
-Now watch on the SugarInstant Roku channel which includes a free 5/day trial.

 Celebrity endorsements

 In 2006, Tori Spelling said that she was a fan of SugarDVD, saying, "My husband Dean McDermott and I also belong to this service that's like a porn Netflix called SugarDVD.com.
 The Netflix DVDs come in a red package and the SugarDVDs come in a blue one, so we're like, "Oooh!
 A Netflix arrived!" or "Oooh!
 A porn arrived!".